The Promise and Reality of Continuous Integration Caching: An Empirical Study of Travis CI Builds: Abstract

 \section{Abstract}

 Continuous Integration (CI) provides early feedback by automatically building software, but long build durations can hinder developer productivity.
-CI services offer caching mechanisms to speed up builds by reusing infrequently changing artifacts, yet little is known about how caching is adopted in practice and what challenges it entails.
-In this paper, we conduct a large-scale empirical study of CI caching in Travis CI, analyzing 513,384 builds from 1,279 GitHub projects.
-We find that only 30\% of projects adopt CI caching, and early adoption is strongly associated with project maturity, such as more dependencies, more commits, and longer CI lifespans.
-To understand why many projects do not adopt caching, we submitted pull requests enabling caching in non-adopting projects, and nearly half were accepted or merged.
-Developer feedback suggests that non- or late adoption mainly stems from limited awareness of CI caching support.
-We also examine cache maintenance and identify five common activities, performed by 24\% of cache-enabled projects.
-Although one-third of projects see substantial build-time reductions, cache uploads occur in 97\% of builds, and 33\% of projects contain stale cached artifacts.
-Finally, our analysis of reported caching issues shows developers mainly struggle with corrupted or outdated caches or request broader caching features.
-Overall, CI caching does not help all projects, needs ongoing maintenance, and is more complex in practice than many developers expect.
+CI services use caching to speed up builds by reusing infrequently changing artifacts, yet little is known about how caching is adopted in practice and what challenges it entails.
+In this paper, we conduct a large-scale empirical study of CI caching in Travis~CI, analyzing 513,384 builds from 1,279 GitHub projects.
+We find that only 30\% of projects adopt CI caching, and early adopters are typically more mature, with more dependencies, commits, and longer CI lifespans.
+To understand non-adoption, we submit pull requests enabling caching in non-adopting projects, and nearly half are accepted or merged.
+Developer feedback indicates that non- or late adoption mainly results from limited awareness of CI caching support.
+We further study cache maintenance and identify five common activities, performed by 24\% of cache-enabled projects.
+While one-third of projects see substantial build-time reductions, cache uploads occur in 97\% of builds, and 27\% of projects contain stale cached artifacts.
+An analysis of reported caching issues shows developers mainly struggle with corrupted or outdated caches and request broader caching features.
+Overall, CI caching does not benefit all projects, requires ongoing maintenance, and is more complex in practice than many developers expect.